baseboxorg/jeffskinnerbox.github.io/content/drafts/howto-set-up-the-raspberry-pi-as-a-headless-device.md

 Generally Fail2Ban is then used to update firewall rules to reject the IP addresses for a specified amount of time, although any arbitrary other action (e.g. sending an email) could also be configured.
-Out of the box Fail2Ban comes with filters for various services (apache, courier, ssh, etc).
+Out of the box Fail2Ban comes with filters for various services (apache, courier, ssh, etc.).

-For the installation and configuration of Fail2Ban, check out "[HowTo: Install and Configure Fail2Ban][XXX]" While Fail2Ban does provide additional protection, the use of two factor authentication (see "[Two-Factor Authentication via Google Authenticator][46]") can increase your protestion.
+For the installation and configuration of Fail2Ban, check out ["HowTo: Install and Configure Fail2Ban"][XXX] While Fail2Ban does provide additional protection, the use of two factor authentication (see ["Two-Factor Authentication via Google Authenticator"][46]) can increase your protection.
-The use of public/private key authentication mechanisms (see "[HowTo: Configure SSH Public Key Authentication][XXX]") can provide the best protection overall.
+The use of public/private key authentication mechanisms (see ["HowTo: Configure SSH Public Key Authentication"][XXX]) can provide the best protection overall.

+# Step 15: Basic Security
+Beyond the basic security take in Step 14, you should minimize your exposure to other network security attacks and following some of the tips outlined in the postings ["IoT Security: Tips to Protect your Device from Bad Hackers"][37] and ["Secure your Raspberry Pi"][38] is a good start.

-# Step X: Install Watchdog
+# Step 16: Install Watchdog
 <a href="http://dovgalecs.com/blog/keeping-your-raspberry-pi-alive-enabling-hardware-watchdog-under-arch-linux/">
     <img class="img-rounded" style="margin: 0px 8px; float: left" title="A watchdog timer is a piece of hardware or software that can be used to automatically detect software anomalies and reset the processor if any occur.
 Generally speaking, a watchdog timer is based on a counter that counts down from some initial value to zero." alt="watchdog" src="{filename}/images/watchdog.jpg" width="115" height="110" />
 </a>